dsoprea/go-github-reminders/README.md

 Issue selection involves the following factors:

+- You are subscribed to the issue.
-- You are subscribed.
+  - Owners, assignees, commentators, and watchers are automatically subscribed.
 - The issue is open.
 - The issue has been updated within a certain period of time.
 The default is six months.
 - You have not responded within a certain period of time.
 The default is three days.

-To stop receiving notifications for an issue, either respond to it or unsubscribe from it.
+To temporarily stop receiving notifications for an issue, respond to it.
+To indefinitely stop receiving notifications for an issue, unsubscribe from it (in Github).

 # Installing